himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 it is instant.

 - Garage band works much better.
 It opens immediately and is ready.
-My 16" would take forever to load, and then often beach-ball and crash.
+My 16" would freeze while loading, then sometimes beach-ball and crash.

 - The battery life is great.
 I don't really think about it.